joergkrause/svogv/CONTRIBUTING.md

  - [Commit Message Guidelines](#commit)
  - [Signing the CLA](#cla)

+In case of any questions please contact me at <joergisageek_at_gmail.com>!

 ## <a name="coc"></a> Code of Conduct
 Help us keep Angular open and inclusive.
 Please read and follow our [Code of Conduct][coc].

 ## <a name="question"></a> Got a Question or Problem?

-If you have questions about how to *use* Angular Material, please direct them to the [Google Group][material-group] discussion list or [StackOverflow][stackoverflow].
+If you have questions about how to *use* SVOGV, please direct them to the [Google Group][svogv] discussion list or [StackOverflow][stackoverflow].
-Please note that Angular 2 Material is still in very early development, and the team's capacity to answer usage questions is limited.
+Please note that SVOGV is still in very early development, and the team's capacity to answer usage questions is limited.
 Community chat is also available on [Gitter][gitter].

 ## <a name="issue"></a> Found an Issue?